BREAKING: Bus ploughs into shop front and misses Wetherby Whaler Fish and Chip shop by inches

 An eye witness (who declined to be named) said: "It happened quickly.
 A car was turning and the bus was setting off.
 There was a collision and the bus hit another car and just seemed to drift across into the shop."

-The bus service X99 is unable to use the Bus Station, in Whetherby and is using the High Street instead.
+On Twitter, Metro said: "Due to an accident outside Wetherby Bus Station @FirstWestYorks Service X99 is unable to serve the Bus Station and will use the High Street.
 Because of this, services are unable to serve Linton.
+More on this as we get it."

 More to follow...